Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/application-button.md

 ## Customizing Default Text

-By default, the application button in ribbon will display with the text `File` as its content, which is defined by the string resource `UIApplicationButtonText`.
+By default, the application button in ribbon will display with the text `"File"` as its content, which is defined by the string resource `UIApplicationButtonText`.

 ### String Resource